Resolving the emission regions of the Crab pulsar's giant pulses: Scintillation Properties

+We create spectra for pulses using the $8\,\mu$s bin centered at each peak, yielding 125\,kHz channels.
+To ensure sufficiently reliable correlations between pulse pairs, we limited ourselves for the WSRT data to pulses with S/N $>$ 16, corresponding to S/N $>$ 1 per channel, leaving 6755 main pulses and 650 interpulses.
+We use the AR data as a cross-check for possible systematics in the WSRT data, lowering the limit to SN $>$ 10 to have roughly the same sample of pulses, accounting for the ratio of $165/275$ between the two telescope's system temperatures.

-To infer the scintillation bandwidth and timescale, one usually uses the auto-correlation of the dynamic spectrum, but for pulses randomly spaced in time, it is easier to calculate covariances for pulse pairs and then bin by time separation $\Delta t$ \citep{cordes+04}.
-To do this, we begin by selecting only pulses above $16\sigma$ -- which implies that they have a signal-to-noise ratio of $\gtrsim 1$ in each 125\,kHz channel.
-We then correlate each pulse pair, taking care to account for the contributions of noise to variance in the spectra (see Appendix~\ref{sec:noise-bias}), giving an estimate of $R(\Delta t, \Delta \nu)$ for a single value of $\Delta t$, the time separation of the pulses.
-We then sum these correlated spectra in equally spaced bins of $\Delta t$ to construct our average correlation function.
-In Fig.~\ref{figure:MPIP-ccorr}, we show the result, both for correlations between main pulse pairs and for correlations between main pulse and interpulse pairs (there are insufficient giant pulses associated with the interpulse to calculate a meaningful correlation function from those).
+For each pulse pair, the correlation between their spectra gives $r(\Delta \nu)$ for a single value of $\Delta t$, the time separation of the pulses.
+We average these correlated spectra in equally spaced bins of $\Delta t$ to construct our estimate of the correlation function.
+We show the result in Fig.~\ref{figure:MPIP-ccorr}, both for correlations between main pulse pairs and for correlations between main pulse and interpulse pairs (there are insufficient giant pulses associated with the interpulse to calculate a meaningful correlation function from those alone).

+One sees that the correlations are fairly well defined, and that the correlation of the main pulse with itself is clearly different from that with the interpulse, the latter being broader in both frequency and time, and having lower maximum correlation.
+More generally, one sees that the amplitudes of all correlations are surprisingly low.
+We investigate the latter further in section \ref{sec:low}, but note here that it is not some systematic product of a given telescope: the results for WSRT and AR are entirely consistent with each other (as expected, as the giant pulses at both telescopes should differ only by noise and by systematics; space-ground VLBI results from \citet{rudnistkii+17} measure the spatial scale of the scintillation pattern of $34000 \pm 9000$\,km during this observation, larger than the Earth's radius).